Amity Township, Page County, Iowa

 Township in Page County, Iowa, U.S.

+College Springs Presbyterian Church in western Amity Township.

 Amity Township is a township in Page County, Iowa, United States.

 History

 Amity Township (Township 67, Range 37) was surveyed in June 1852 by William Shields and established in 1858.
+Amity was the site of the first underground railroad station north of the Missouri border, in the southwest corner of Iowa.